calvingiles/ipython_doctester/README.txt

 Tests will run on each cell as it is executed.

+Only change to original so far is to silence the success output for non-teaching applications.

 If you want to track students' progress through a notebook in a classroom setting, you can; see http://ipython-docent.appspot.com/